Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 According to Silvermann et al. \[[72](../references.md#72)\], a mechanism-based enzyme inactivator (MBEI) requires a step to convert the compound to the inactivating species (k2).
 This step, which is generally responsible for the observed time dependence of the enzyme inactivation, usually is irreversible and forms a new complex (EI') which can have two disctinctive fates:

-*   the EI' is a reactive species and forms a covalent complex with the enzyme (Einact) (k4).
+*   The EI' is a reactive species and forms a covalent complex with the enzyme (Einact) (k4).
-*   the species generated is released from the enzyme as a product/metabolite P of the inactivator and the enzyme is again available as active enzyme (k3).
+*   The species generated is released from the enzyme as a product/metabolite P of the inactivator and the enzyme is again available as active enzyme (k3).

 The ratio of product release to inactivation is termed the partition ratio and represents the efficiency of the mechanism-based inactivator: the partition ratio is described by k3/k4.